Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 She told me about the stranger-danger perception of hitchhikers and what she said was “a relatively recent case” of murdered Swedish hitchhikers.
 I checked; she was probably referring to this case from 1989.
 Nothing more recent fits the description.

-You may find more cases online from before 2010.
+You may find a few more cases online from before 2010.
 But no recent hitchhiker-related crime in New Zealand to my knowledge.

 She added that the Pandemic and quarantine restrictions also made hitchhiking rare.
 I believe this one has a lot more to do with why hitchhiking is on the decline in New Zealand.